 Our insurance policy does not cover loss or damage of personal belongings.
 Having said that, we do invite you to bring your laptops, tablets, phones, e-readers, etc. with you as we believe there will be times that they will be useful (our campus is wireless).
 Although of course we encourage you to use BCI as a “break” from technology and the demands of the real world, we also realize that many of you need to stay in contact with friends/family/work/school, etc. while you are at BCI.
 All rooms can be locked.
 When you arrive, there will also be the option to place certain valuables and/or funds (cash, traveler’s checks, and passports) that you wish to have secured in our office safe – which we encourage.
 These valuables will be accessible on a limited basis during the session and will be returned to you on the last morning of the BCI program.
 You may want to bring some additional money for our one day out of BCI in Los Angeles (food will be provided).

 VISITORS, MESSAGES AND MAIL

 There are no visitor days during BCI summer programs.
 Please let friends and family know this ahead of time.
 We are happy to accept important phone messages, but we recommend written correspondence through the postal service.
 Cell phone service may be sporadic at BCI (AT&T service is particularly unreliable), although we do have Wifi (no password necessary).
-Public phones are available for your use.
-Note that these are not pay phones; they do require calling cards so make sure to purchase them before you come to BCI.
 Mail is sent and received once a day, Monday through Friday.
 If you would like to order items to be shipped here (even in advance of your arrival) you can do that as well.
 Your mailing address is:

 1101 Peppertree Lane